p-Abhishek09/JantaNagari/README.md

 4. *Push to your branch* on your forked repository.
 5. *Create a pull request* to the main branch of this repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-We thank the Indore Municipal Corporation and the organizers of the Hackndore hackathon for this opportunity
+We thank the Indore Municipal Corporation and the organizers of the Hackndore hackathon for this opportunity !